-National Secretary Lambert: Roy, many of us who are Past Commanders-in-Chief had a very pleasant surprise, at the onell ion of our term in that office, when the late Horace H. Hammer pre pin to each of us, as his personal gift.
-It has been my pleasure, as his successor, to continue that practice; and at this time, I would like you accept this lapel pin from me as my personal gift to Thank you for working so splendidly and co-operatively during this per year.
+National Secretary Lambert: Roy, many of us who are Past Commanders-in-Chief had a very pleasant surprise, at the cools on of our term in that office, when the late Horace H. Hammer presented in pin to each of us, as his personal gift.
+It has been my pleasure, as his successor, to continue that practice; and at this time, I would like you caccept this lapel pin from me as my personal gift to the Thank you for working so splendidly and co-operatively during this part year.

-Past Commander-in-Chief Bennett: Thank you, brother Albert.
-Albert has been my right hand man.
+Past Commander-in-Chief Bennett: Thank you, brother Albert has been my right hand man.
 Whenever I called for anything.

 time it was given to me without any delay.
-I could trust that Albert out take care of anything I asked, and would do what was best for the organization at all times.
-He is a wonderful National Secretary-Treaswer.
+I could trust that Albert take care of anything I asked, and would do what was best for the organization at all times.
+He is a wonderful National Secretary-Treasurer.